And some metal shaping too!

 If you were to contract someone to design and build an identical frame, it would exceed what I’m asking here.

 Body work was started, floors are nearly complete, I have most of the body work and bed, seats, mechanicals, but in poor but fixable shape.
+I am currently working on the pickup and will be uploading YouTube videos of the build, follow along if your not in the market for a project like this, OR, in the end maybe you could purchase this as it nears completion.

 56 rear doors, shortened a bit.
 Use stock window mechanisms, keep the vent windows etc. Trying to make this look as much like a factory build as possible.
 This was a personal project of mine, no expense spared in the workmanship or parts used so far.